 Most cases where mean and median incomes were given, but currency references were missing, have been corrected by referring to the source.

-Some cases where the reported values of the Gini index were inconsistent with historical trends, have been verified with the source and corrected accordingly.
-Mean/median value inconsistencies have been resolved, to large extent, after cross-checking with data sources.
+Some cases where the Gini values were unrealistically low/high have been corrected after checking from the source.
+Mean/Median value inconsistencies have been resolved to a large extent after cross-checking from the source.